Tail flick test: Applications

 Researchers testing the effectiveness of drugs on the pain threshold often use the tail flick test to measure the extent to which the drug being tested has reduced the amount of pain felt by the model organism.

 Both laboratory mice and rats are a common model organism for these tests.
 These rodents are usually given analgesics, which are responsible for weakening the response to pain.
 Under these weakened responses to pain, with effectiveness often peaking about 30 minutes after ingestion, researchers test the effectiveness of the drugs by exposing the tail to constant heat and measuring how long it takes to flick, signaling its response to the pain.
 Naloxone and naltrexone, two opioid antagonists, have been used to study pain sensitivity in relation to exercise in mice.

 Experimental tests of the tail flick testing method showed that the temperature of the skin of the tail plays a major role in the critical temperature, i.e., the temperature at which the tail flicks in response to pain.
-Researchers found that if the tail has been exposed to a cooler temperatures before the test, then the critical temperature decreases.
+Researchers found that if the tail has been exposed to a cooler temperature before the test, then the critical temperature decreases.

 Through use of the tail flick test, researchers have found that genetics play a role in pain sensation and the effectiveness of analgesics.
 A mouse of one genetic line may be more or less tolerant of pain than a mouse of another genetic line.
 Also, a mouse of one genetic line may experience a higher or lower effectiveness of an analgesic than a mouse of another genetic line.
 Using this test, researchers can also begin to identify genes that play a role in pain sensation.
 For example, the Calca gene (see WikiGenes CALCA) is primarily responsible for the variability in thermal (heat) nociception.
-The Sprawling mutation (see WikiGenes Swl) resulted in a moderate sensory neuropathy but the mutation did not affect nociceptive modality or motor function in the mice.
+The Sprawling mutation (see WikiGenes Swl) resulted in moderate sensory neuropathy but did not alter nociceptive modality or motor function in the mice.
 The mice with the Sprawling mutation were unable to sense the pain, but their other sensory functions were unaffected.